frederic-perez/AmE-dictionary/data/idioms.md

 __in the works__ :two: In progress; being completed or implemented. _We’ve got a couple life tapings in the works._
 __in the zone__
 __in their own right__
+__in theory__ Hypothetically; as a possibility.
+As opposed to in reality or in practice.
 __in this day and age__ :two::hammer:
 __in tow__ :five: __1__ In a condition of being towed: _a car with a trailer in tow._ __2__ Under close guidance; in one’s charge: _The new student was taken in tow by a peer counselor._ __3__ As a companion or follower: _came to dinner with a friend in tow._ _The senator arrived to the press conference with her aides in tow._
 __in training__